JVDEGCR

 -

 EVM means JVD Virtual Machine.
-Any smart-contract written to run in EVM can be easily ported to JVD.
+Any smart-contract written to run in EVM can be easily ported to JVDEGCR.

-Can developers make hybrid Dapps using both JVD and JVD in one single Dapp?
+Can developers make hybrid Dapps using both JVDEGCR and JVDEGCR in one single Dapp?

 Yes, with the help of native cross-chain functions